Meet Our Staff

 I'm interested in helping people explore appropriate computer-based assistive technology, with specific experience with speech recognition technology.

-Typing on a computer doesn't need be tedious anymore! :-) Come and check it out!
+Typing on a computer doesn't need be tedious anymore!
+Come and check STAR out!

-Dorene Cornwell, BA in Slavic Languages and Literature and MA in Russian studies
+Dorene Cornwell, BA in Slavic Languages and Literature, MA in Russian studies

 I have a long work background in academic technical support and health care / social services data analysis.

 Lifelong struggles with vision issues and midlife medical events, made it necessary for me to learn to use assistive technology including screen reading, screen enlargement, Braille, and various approaches to accessible electronic content.
 I am very grateful to the community of people at the STAR Center for all the ways their experience, laughter, and energy have helped with this adjustment.

 Recently I have helped coordinate several multicultural projects related to disaster preparedness and digital inclusion.
 Someone I met recently says project coordination is about making interesting things happen and writing about them.
 I like projects, that have an impact on people’s lives, that help people discover new possibilities offered by technology and training.